latepaul/SC930_LRQ/README.md

 Download:

 The latest version of is at http://code.ingres.com/samples/python/SC930_LRQ.
-To run you need SC930_LRQ.py and constants.py. setup.py and SC930_LRQ_gui.py are required if you wish to build the Windows installer.
+To run you need SC930_LRQ.py. setup.py and SC930_LRQ_gui.py are required if you wish to build the Windows installer.
 Note, for this you also need the python package cx_Freeze.

 ToDO list: